 SELECT name, count FROM `babynames.names_2014` WHERE gender = 'M' ORDER BY count DESC LIMIT 5

-Click Run query.
+Click Run.
 The results are displayed below the query window.

 If necessary, open the BigQuery web UI.